Housing Database · Flagler County

 Does this cover every sale in Flagler County?

-No. These figures reflect sales recorded in realMLS (the Northeast Florida MLS).
+No. These figures reflect sales recorded in the Daytona Beach Area Association of REALTORS® MLS.
 Parts of Flagler County list primarily through other MLSs, so totals here understate countywide activity.
 Trends within this data are still meaningful because the coverage is consistent over time.

 Explore the rest of the data